p44

 wiki ~ Schoenberg

 If ever necessary.
 Though not formatted out in any organized way, all of the combined natural and mathematical principles to create the full spectrum of Americana musics is included in the dialogue of this book.
-From the oldest flute on through the overtone series and its taming through equal temper to create chords, the rule of 18 and newer fret spacing, why the dots on the neck are where they are and how to temper that monster piece of chordal furniture we affectionately know as a piano, it's all in here somewhere.
+From the oldest flute on through the overtone series and its taming through equal temper to create chords, the 'rule of 18" and newer fret spacing, why the dots on the neck are where they are and how to temper that monster piece of chordal furniture we affectionately know as a piano, it's all in here somewhere.

 Still gotta build all of it of course, physical to make the pitches, and from scratch.
 So if future hipsters ever need to create the blues from scratch, and recreate the musics all the way through to the how, and why, of songs such as Coltrane's "Giant Steps" happened, the whole puzzle to recreate this music is in this e-book.